NishanthPavan/typescript/simon-says-ts-v_0.8.x/README.md

-## [PureMVC][Greensock][CreateJS][RequireJS][JQuery] Demo: Simon-Says
+## [PureMVC][Greensock][CreateJS][RequireJS][JQuery] Demo: Simon Says: TypeScript [for TypeScript V 0.8.x]

-This demo illustrates a TypeScript project using PureMVC and other frameworks
+This demo illustrates a TypeScript VERSION 0.8.x project using PureMVC and other frameworks

-Libreries are loaded using requireJS
+Libraries are loaded using requireJS

 Simon app is compiled as an AMD module usign an Ant script (grabbed from Employee Admin demo @ https://github.com/PureMVC/puremvc-typescript-demo-employeeadmin/wiki) to palliate TypeScript  (actual version 0.8.x) compiler issues building a single module using multiple TypeScript files.
 TypeScript will probably evolve on this point in a near future (version 0.9.x).

-Known breaking changes between 0.8 and 0.9:
+Known breaking changes on TypeScript between 0.8 and 0.9:

 The ‘module’ keyword no longer creates a type
 Description: In 0.9.0, a clearer distinction is made between roles of namespaces, types, and values.
 Modules now contribute only to namespaces and values and will no longer contribute a type.